AvolitesLtd/TitanManual/docs/controlling-fixtures/layouts.md

 ## Swapping layout views

-You can change to a different layout view either by selecting another handle in the Layouts window, or by using the <Keys.Context>Open Layout</Keys.Context> context menu button - this shows a list of available layout views on the softkeys for you to select.
+You can change to a different layout view either by selecting another handle in the Layouts window, or by using the <Keys.ContextKey>Open Layout</Keys.ContextKey> context menu button - this shows a list of available layout views on the softkeys for you to select.